juga0/dhcpcanon/docs/source/about.rst

 License
 -------

-dhcpcanon is Copyright 2016 by juga ( juga at riseup dot net), and is covered by the `GPLv3 <http://www.gnu.org/licenses/>`__ license.
+dhcpcanon is copyright 2016, 2017 by juga <juga at riseup dot net>, and is licensed under the terms of the MIT license.

 Acknowledgments
 ---------------